joakim/kay/ideas.md

 ## The Internet

-As Alan Kay [points out](https://www.youtube.com/watch?v=AnrlSqtpOkw#t=2m56s), truly object-oriented message-based programming languages like Smalltalk are analogous to the Internet.
-I believe that a programming language for the Internet should be in tune with its environment, a language of messages between cells.
+As Alan Kay [points out](https://www.youtube.com/watch?v=AnrlSqtpOkw#t=2m56s), pure object-oriented message-based programming languages like Smalltalk are analogous to the Internet.
+I believe that a programming language for the Internet should be in tune with its environment, a language of messages between object.

 <sub>Fun fact: The presentation was done in an emulation of a Smalltalk system from the 70s running on JavaScript.
 JavaScript _does_ have some "good parts", hidden beneath layers of Java syntax, quirks and inconsistencies.
 But it's not as close a representation of the ideas behind the Internet as it could've been.
 Imagine if Java hadn't happened 😲, IBM had continued backing Smalltalk and Netscape had [chosen](https://en.wikipedia.org/wiki/JavaScript#Creation_at_Netscape) Smalltalk or Self in 1995, to eventually become the lingua franca of the web.
 This project wouldn't have been necessary.</sub>